The Barbara Dickson Album

 The Barbara Dickson Album is a 1980 album released by Scottish singer Barbara Dickson.

 The album was released following her return to the top 20 with the single "January February".
-Produced by prolific songwriter Alan Tarney, the album was a success, reaching No.7 in the UK Charts and remaining in the top 75 for three months.
+Produced by Alan Tarney, the album was a success, reaching No.7 in the UK Charts and remaining in the top 75 for three months.
 It was certified gold by the BPI for sales of over 100,000 in the UK.
 Further singles taken from the album were "In the Night" and "It's Really You".

-The album was released on Compact disc in 1992.
+The album was released on compact disc in 1992.